bima-taruna/MovieApp/README.md

 | ------ | ---- |
 | ![screenshot3](https://res.cloudinary.com/dsxvvjpi4/image/upload/v1719386736/nightmode_vg1ids.gif)  | ![screenshot4](https://res.cloudinary.com/dsxvvjpi4/image/upload/v1719387039/favorite_kozw6g.gif) |

+## Tech Stack

+- **Kotlin**: The primary programming language used for Android development, known for its conciseness, safety, and interoperability with Java.
+- **Jetpack Compose**: A modern toolkit for building native UI in Android.
+It simplifies and accelerates UI development with less code and powerful tools.
+- **Room**: A persistence library that provides an abstraction layer over SQLite to allow fluent database access while harnessing the full power of SQLite.

 ## Installation

 To set up and run this project on your local machine, follow these steps: